infiniflow/ragflow/docker/README.md

   The local time zone.
 Defaults to `'Asia/Shanghai'`.
 - `HF_ENDPOINT`
   The mirror site for huggingface.co.
 It is disabled by default.
 You can uncomment this line if you have limited access to the primary Hugging Face domain.
+- `MACOS`
+  Optimizations for MacOS.
+It is disabled by default.
+You can uncomment this line if your OS is MacOS.

 ## 🐋 Service configuration